LeonCLi/dankolbman/content/posts/faceavg/clevertind.md

 It sure doesn't show any detail, but there is some sign that this is a human being.
 If you squint you can make out a flesh-tinted blob around the center.
 Perhaps that's a hint of shoulders on the lower half?
-I was quite surprised that anything of remote resemblence to a person came out of this.
-Of course this isn't even close to what we're looking for, and fourtunately, we can still do better.
+I was quite surprised that anything of remote resemblance to a person came out of this.
+Of course this isn't even close to what we're looking for, and fortunately, we can still do better.

 ## Getting rid of the junk

-If you've swipped through Tinder profiles before, you'll know there's a lot of variation in the pictures.
+If you've swiped through Tinder profiles before, you'll know there's a lot of variation in the pictures.
 Some are from far away, some at strange angles, sometimes it's a group shot, or maybe there isn't even a person in it!
 Sorting out all the awful pictures that are ruining my average is going to help out a